Camino de Santiago routes are becoming a very popular experience, let’s discover what makes them so successful among travellers and pilgrims!

 The Cathedral of Santiago de Compostela

-Camino de Santiago routes.
-I felt a surge of emotions and, unexpectedly, I cried.
+All Camino de Santiago routes lead to the Cathedral of Santiago de Compostela.
+When I got there the first time, I felt a surge of emotions and, unexpectedly, I cried.
 For a few minutes, the pain in my feet and muscles seemed to disappear and the backpack on my back felt lighter.
-After three months and about 900 kilometers, I had just seen the cathedral of Santiago de Compostela for the first time.
-I had reached my destination.
-And walked the last kilometers of my Camino de Santiago routes, the camino Frances of St. Jean Pied de Port to Santiago de Compostela.
+After 3 months and about 900 kilometers, I had just seen the cathedral of Santiago de Compostela for the first time.
+I had reached my destination and walked the last kilometers of my Camino de Santiago routes, following the camino Frances of St. Jean Pied de Port.

 Pilgrims all over the world

 Camino de Santiago routes and pilgrimage are hot.
 The most famous pilgrimage in Europe is the Camino to Santiago de Compostela in Spain.
 In 1972 only 67 pilgrims were registered to make the Camino de Santiago routes to Santiago de Compostela and completing the pilgrimage route.
 In 2019 there were 348,000.
-Other lesser-known pilgrimages such as the Via Francigena from Canterbury to Rome are attracting more visitors, while the Japanese Buddhist Shikoku pilgrimage has also seen similar growth.
-Millions of Muslims go on Hajj, the pilgrimage to Mecca in Saudi Arabia which is one of the five pillars of Islam and something all Muslims who are physically and financially able must do (the rising trend in numbers can also be seen there ).
+Other lesser-known pilgrimages, such as the Via Francigena from Canterbury to Rome, are attracting more visitors while the Japanese Buddhist Shikoku pilgrimage has also seen a similar growth.
+Millions of Muslims go on Hajj, the pilgrimage to Mecca in Saudi Arabia which is one of the five pillars of Islam and something all Muslims who are physically and financially able are obliged to do (rising trend can also be seen there).
 Meanwhile, the Hindu Kumbh Mela in Northern India is described as the world’s largest human gathering, attracting some 220 million pilgrims over 50 days in 2019.

-The Covid-19 outbreak severely curtailed pilgrimages in 2020 and perhaps beyond (Saudi Arabia limited the number of pilgrimages to about 1,000 this year, up from about 2.5 million in previous years).
-Still, the numbers are growing every year.
+The Covid-19 outbreak severely curtailed pilgrimages in 2020 and 2021 but still, the numbers are growing every year.
+It is a safe form of travelling, that assures social distancing and open air activities.
 What is it that Camino de Santiago routes and this form of travel that attracts so many?

 Camino de Santiago routes: Religious or not?